jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/editing_intro.md

 *Please read the following aloud.*

-While you were completing the questionnaires, an AI model analyzed your activity and generated a summary based entirely on your interactions.
+While you were completing the questionnaires, an AI model analyzed your investigation activity and generated a summary based entirely on your interactions.

 ## Context